'Fast & Furious' rolls over Will Smith's 'After Earth'

 Car chase sequel "Fast & Furious 6" kept racing at U.S. and Canadian box offices, outpacing rival movies for a second straight weekend and finishing far in front of Will Smith's new sci-fi film "After Earth."

-Comedy heist caper "Now You See Me" yielded a stronger-than-expected $28.1 million in its debut at U.S. and Canadian theatres, finishing second.
+Comedy heist caper "Now You See Me" yielded a stronger-than-expected $28.1 million in its debut at U.S. and Canadian theaters, finishing second.

 The post-apocalyptic "After Earth," starring Smith and his teenage son, Jaden Smith, placed third with $27 million.
 Analysts had expected a $35-million to $40-million opening.